-68 One can consider, for example, the need for different treatment between people with Down syndrome and people who have other types of disabilities that do not directly affect the immune system.
-According to the Technical Opinion on vaccination against COVID-19 for people with Down syndrome, as people who have the referred health condition, as a rule, comorbidities such as respiratory diseases and obesity, priority treatment is justified in principle (FBASD, 2021).
+to the Technical Opinion on vaccination against COVID-19 for people with Down syndrome, as people who have the referred health condition, as a rule, comorbidities such as respiratory diseases and obesity, priority treatment is justified in principle (FBASD, 2021).

-69 It should be noted that Article 231 refers only to indigenous people.
+&lt;sup>32 It should be noted that Article 231 refers only to indigenous people.
 Therefore, quilombola and traditional riverside people are not covered.
 There is no impediment, however, to restrict protection to the quilombola group, given the constitutional objectives of eradicating social inequalities and preserving different cultures.

-form of the disease: that of blacks.
-In fact, ethnicity appears as a vulnerability factor not due to specificities inherent to race, but due to the coincidence, in large proportions, with the group of people with precarious financial conditions71.
+However, the lack of priority treatment by the INP is objectionable to another group in relation to which studies carried out in the Brazilian social context have shown greater susceptibility to COVID-19 contraction and higher levels of development of the severe or lethal form of the disease: that of blacks.
+In fact, ethnicity appears as a vulnerability factor not due to specificities inherent to race, but due to the coincidence, in large proportions, with the group of people with precarious financial conditions.

 The poorest represent another social category that would be worthy of vaccination preference.
 The surveys indicate, moreover, that they have greater subjection to contagion and to the aggravation of the disease, even until death.
-Poverty, of course, also includes some groups protected by the INP (BRAZIL, 2021), such as that of the indigenous people, of the homeless, of the quilombolas and riverside communities, such as that of the blacks, whose lack of immunization priority was criticized above.
+Poverty, of course, also includes some groups protected by the INP (BRAZIL, 2021). such as that of the indigenous people, of the homeless, of the guilombolas and riverside communities, such as that of the blacks, whose lack of immunization priority was criticized above.
 However, the precarious economic situation must give rise to the autonomy of this group, as it can be dissociated from the characteristics that specify the others.
 In the national reality, poverty implies the use of public transportation, demographic concentration, lack of conditions for access to remote work means, precarious health treatments, low food nutrition, less access to basic sanitation, lack of financial conditions for the cost of personal protective equipment (such as masks and lab coats) and sanitary supplies (such as soap, alcohol gel, bleach, etc.).
-These circumstances, themselves, would require, at least, the organization of the vaccination calendar from the perspective of income, prioritizing the most needy population72.
+These circumstances, themselves, would require, at least, the organization of the vaccination calendar from the perspective of income, prioritizing the most needy population.
 To make this proposal feasible, electronic platforms already structured and managed by the State to provide other social benefits can be used.